Spain: 1 dead in church machete attacks, terror link probed

 The suspect was arrested in the southern city and is in the custody of Spain’s National Police.
 The ministry did not identify him.

-The attack started around 7:00 p.m. on Wednesday when the armed man went into the San Isidro church and assaulted a priest, who was seriously injured, the ministry said.
+The attack started around 7 p.m. when the armed man went into the San Isidro church and assaulted a priest, who was seriously injured, the ministry said.

-The Algeciras town hall said that the sexton was named Diego Valencia and identified the wounded priest as Antonio Rodríguez.
-The town hall said that he was hospitalized and in stable condition.
+The Algeciras town hall said the sexton was named Diego Valencia and identified the wounded priest as Antonio Rodríguez.
+The town hall said he was hospitalized and in stable condition.

 Local media reported that at least three other people were injured.